openvinotoolkit/model_server/docs/model_server_rest_api_kfs.md

 ```

 For detailed description of request and response contents see [KServe API docs](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#inference).

+> Note: More efficient way of running inference via REST is sending data in a binary format outside of the JSON object, by using [binary data extension](./binary_input_kfs.md).

 See also [code samples](https://github.com/openvinotoolkit/model_server/tree/develop/client/python/kserve-api/samples) for running inference with KServe API on HTTP Inference endpoint.